 The Net-Zero Task Force are creating an evidence-led Devon Carbon Plan which will consider the earliest, credible date which should be set for net-zero emissions.

 A Net-Zero Task Force has been appointed, which will use its specialist knowledge and experience to produce an evidence-led Devon Carbon Plan.
 This will consider the earliest, credible, date that should be set for net-zero emissions.

-Once all available data and contributions have been assessed, and the Citizens Assembly has reviewed and scrutinised the proposals, the Net-Zero Task Force will bring everything together to produce a draft Devon Carbon Plan.
+Once the Citizens’ Assembly has met, the Net-Zero Task Force will bring everything together to produce a draft Final Devon Carbon Plan.